VisActor/VTable/docs/assets/guide/en/gantt/introduction.md

 #### Adjusting Data Order

 To enable drag-and-drop reordering capabilities, you need to add `rowSeriesNumber` to the configuration of `ListTable`, which provides a row number.
 You can configure the style of this column using `rowSeriesNumber.style` and `headerStyle`.
 To enable reordering, set `rowSeriesNumber.dragOrder` to true. `VTable-Gantt` will synchronize the order to the task bar area display when a reordering event is detected.

+#### Create association lines

+Through the `dependency.linkCreatable` configuration item, you can set whether the association line can be created.

 #### Creation Schedule